Battle of Derventa

-The Battle of Derventa was a battle between the Holy Roman Empire and Ottoman Empire on 5 September 1688.
+The Battle of Derventa took place between the Holy Roman Empire and Ottoman Empire on 5 September 1688.
 It ended in a Holy Roman Empire victory.

 Background

 The allied Christian forces had won a great victory at Mohács in August 1687, as revenge from 1526.
 It resulted in Central Hungary being liberated, except for a few castles.
 The Ottomans were forced to retreat to the other side of the Sava River.
 As for the next year, the Habsburg military council choose to liberate the important stronghold of Belgrade (Nándorfehérvár) that stood between the Száva and the Danube rivers.